KhaledGhanem0/khaledghanem0/README.md

 ### *Electrical and Electronics Engineer • Programmer*

 > **Designing, drafting, and programming end-to-end systems** <br>
-> *from electrical CAD and PCB layout to embedded firmware and software integration.*
+> *from CAD software and PCB layout to embedded firmware and software integration.*

 </div>